-Property Meaning Class types Types of schema classes.
+Table 501 501101114 Glass properties Property Meaning Class types es Types of schema classes.
 The class type can only be specified when a new schema class is added.
-Generic Schema class without a filter function. schema class Unique Schema classes, which filter objects based on unique values objects from different properties.
-Only distinct objects are filtered.
-This prevents the system connector from trying to add objects that already exist.
-Schema type Select the schema type for which you want to create a schema class.
-Display name Schema class display name.
+Generi schem class ic Schema class without a filter function.
+Unique object · Schema type Select t the schema type for which you want to create a schema class.
+Display name Schema a class display name.
 Class name Unique schema class identifier By default, the class name is based on the schema type.
 The class name must be unique within a schema type.
-Description Text field for additional explanation.
-Distinction Schema properties, which form a unique value when combined.
-This only applies to schema classes with the class type "Unique objects" △ CAUTION: The schema class filters objects in an undefined order.
+Description Text fie eld for additional explanation.
+Distinction on Schema properties, which form a unique value when combined.
+This on ly applies to schema classes with the class type "Unique objects" or AUTION: The schema class filters objects in an undefined der.
 Therefore, the result may not be the same each time the filter is used.
-Only use this class type for mapping in the direct of One Identity Manager.
-Otherwise, you cannot guarantee that the same object is updated every time the CSV file is written.
-Filter System Filter that immediately affects the connection system. filter Enter the filter in system specific notation, for example, as Where clause for a database system or as LDAP filter for an LDAP system.
-If tested against a fixed value that contains at least two dollar characters, the dollar characters must be masked.
-NOTE: The system filter does not work, if changes are being provisioned.
-Therefore, it may not filter more objects than the object selection.
-Object selection Filter that affects loaded objects.
+Id nly use this class type for mapping in the direct of One lentity Manager.
+Otherwise, you cannot guarantee that the time object is updated every time the CSV file is written.
+Filter System Filter th nat immediately affects the connection system. filter Enter the filter in system specific notation, for example, as Where clause for a database system or as LDAP filter for an LDAP system. d against a fixed value that contains at least two dollar characters, ar characters must be masked.
+The system filter does not work, if changes are being provisioned. fore, it may not filter more objects than the object selection.
+Object selection Filter th nat affects loaded objects.